hoelzer-lab/hypro/howto_conda_package.md

 Here you add specifying information about the package.
 Where is the package maintained and under which license it was published, in this case.

-Note: Of you want to make your package available on different systems, you should make use of selectors.
-Conda-build notices on which system it is run, so the selectors help to decide which information to use and which not.
+Note: If you want to make your package available on different systems, you should make use of selectors. `conda-build` notices on which system it is run, so the selectors help to decide which information to use and which not.
 A very convinient option you should consider in case!

 ### **Build.sh**

 The build.sh can be a simple bash script containing only the one line you saw in [the build section](#the-build-section).
-However, this did not work for me since conda-build did not pass the environment variables to the bash correctly.
-Maybe you figure out how this works.
+However, this did not work for me because `conda-build` did not pass the environment variables to the bash correctly.
+Maybe you figure out how this works (pull requests are always welcome).

 ### **Bld.bat**